3rdHand-project/thr_infrastructure/README.md

 (1) Marc Toussaint from Stuttgart uni developed a concurrent action planner.
 Based on his work we defined how concurrent actions are handled by the system, thanks to non-blocking and always successful decisions (ROS message `Decision`), triggering blocking Robot actions (ROS message `Action`) on a compatible arm, which might fail if the robot cannot execute this action in that context.

 ### Action servers (Package `thr_action_server`)
-When it receives a new goal to reach, the Decision server considers both arms as two different agents capable of several actions that take parameters:
+When it receives a new goal to reach, the Decision server considers both arms as two different agents capable of several actions that take parameters.
+Decisions are orders like "start_something", they are not blocking and they are always successful.
+Decisions are then forwarded to the right Activity Server able to execute this "something" action.

+One Activity Server is declared for each arm and accepts a range of activities, that are:

 - Left arm (vacuum gripper):